-has to be pointed out that neither Na nor K can stablely be intercalated at low concentrations when no defects are present.
+To summarize, the comparsion with the defect-free system Table 1 makes it clear that only defects are able to stabilize the intercalation of Na and K in the C108 based system, whereas Li can stably be intercalated in AB stacked defect-free graphite.
+It has to be pointed out that neither Na nor K can stably be intercalated at low concentrations when no defects are present.
 This is at first glance suprising as K is known to form K-GICs up to at least KC8 stoichiometry.
-This can, however, again be understood as consequence of the competition between interlayer van der Waals interactions and colvalent AM-C bonds.
-Therefore K-intercalation is only stable at higher K-concentrations within one layer, since then the gain in energy due to the K-C bonds overcomes the energy penalty of reducing the van der Waals interaction due to an increased layer spacing.
-This is also the reason why Li-GiCs and K-GICs follow different intercalation schemes for dilute AM concentrations.6 On the other hand, this actually indicates that defects may reduce the overpotential needed to intercalate K in carbon based materials.
-With respect to the most stable intercalation sites at low AM concentrations, it can be concluded that the exact position and insertion energy depend on an interplay between defect concentration, interlayer interaction and AM ion type.
+This can, however, again be understood as consequence of the competition between interlayer van der Waals interactions and the AM-C bonds.
+Therefore, K intercalation is only stable at higher K concentrations within one layer, since then the gain in energy due to the K-C bonds overcomes the energy penalty of reducing the van der Waals interaction due to an increased layer spacing.
+This is also the reason why Li-GiCs and K-GICs follow different intercalation schemes for dilute AM concentrations.^[6] For Na the situation is in principle similar to that one of K, however there the intercalation is also unstable at higher Na contents.

+On the other hand, this actually indicates that defects may reduce the overpotential needed to intercalate K in carbon based materials.
+With respect to the most stable intercalation sites at low AM concentrations, it can be concluded that the exact position and insertion energy depend on an interplay between defect concentration, interlayer interaction and AM type.

 Finally, it has to noticed that putting the intercalant in the vicinity of a defect site typically results in changes of the C-C bond lengths in the neighbourhood.
-The observed changes depend on the ion size, such that the strongest curvature and the largest C-C bond change are observed for K-ion intercalation.
+The observed changes depend on the size of the AM, such that the strongest curvature and the largest C-C bond change are observed for K intercalation.